johnfairh/steamworks-swift/README.md

   usable in practice.
 Will use the flat API.
 * Anonymous enums are not imported at all.
 Affects callback etc. ID constants.
   Will work around.
-* sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
-Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.
+* ~sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
+Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.~ fixed in Xcode 15?!
 * Linux only: random parts of Glibc silently fail to import.
 SMH.
 Work around in C++.
 * ~Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
-Work around with dumb C++ allocate shim.~  Sort of fixed in 5.9, but instead swiftc crashes on some uses -- on both macOS and Linux.
+Work around with dumb C++ allocate shim.~  Sort of fixed in 5.9, but instead `swiftc` crashes on some uses -- on both macOS and Linux.
+Check by refs to eg. `CSteamNetworkingIPAddr_Allocate()`.`
 * Linux only, _again_: SPM test auto-discovery has no clue about C++ interop.
 Work around by smashing in the flag everywhere...
-* Swift 5.8 adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
+* Swift 5.8+ adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
 Verify with the `__ unsafe` stuff in `ManualTypes.swift`.

 ### Non-Swift Problems